-Priority Area Issues and Challenges Strategic Priority Area 2 - Collegiality and collaboration amongst the research 1.
-A highly-individualised approach to research assessment and career progression, with more people competing for fewer resources, has created an unhealthy and 'bunkered' competition culture which can dis-incentivise collaborative and collegiate approaches to research (within and across disciplines). community in which individuals and groups support each other to deliver disciplinary and 2.
-Lack of incentives and support for 'team' science, particularly in an inter-disciplinary context, where funding and support tend to be pitched at projects involving the identification and delivery of a shared research goal, rather than schemes for individuals to come together across disciplines and support each other in the delivery of their separate, discrete research ambitions. cross-disciplinary research ambitions 3.
-There is insufficient engagement with opportunities for established, successful academics to share their experience and expertise with early to mid-career colleagues.
-4. Lack of awareness, understanding and respect between different groups within the research community and their separate working norms and priorities.
-This leads to ineffective collaboration and engagement, and ultimately loss of high quality research outcomes, including: Between academic staff in different disciplines, particularly between teaching-intensive disciplines and areas where higher levels of research funding means more time for research and less teaching Between academic and other staff groups (technical, professional support), where there is a perceived lack of respect for those pursuing careers as technicians or professional research support staff Considering how postgraduate research students can be encouraged and embedded within academic communities
+- 1. A highly-individualised approach to research assessment and career progression, with more people competing for fewer resources, has created an unhealthy and 'bunkered' competition culture which can dis-incentivise collaborative and collegiate approaches to research (within and across disciplines). - 2.
+Lack of incentives and support for 'team' science, particularly in an inter-disciplinary context, where funding and support tend to be pitched at projects involving the identification and delivery of a shared research goal, rather than schemes for individuals to come together across disciplines and support each other in the delivery of their separate, discrete research ambitions. - 3.
+There is insufficient engagement with opportunities for established, successful academics to share their experience and expertise with early to mid-career colleagues. - 4.
+Lack of awareness, understanding and respect between different groups within the research community and their separate working norms and priorities.
+This leads to ineffective collaboration and engagement, and ultimately loss of high quality research outcomes, including: - Between academic staff in different disciplines, particularly between teachingintensive disciplines and areas where higher levels of research funding means more time for research and less teaching - Between academic and other staff groups (technical, professional support), where there is a perceived lack of respect for those pursuing careers as technicians or professional research support staff - Considering how postgraduate research students can be encouraged and embedded within academic communities